Skip to main content

 You’ll need more sophisticated pump out services if your boat has a holding tank.
 This is not covered by your licence fee.
 To use our self-service machines you can now pay for this service at the pump by card payment.

 Please follow the instructions carefully.
-Part of the reason the cost of the cards remains high are the number of breakdowns from mis-using the equipment.
+Part of the reason the cost of pump out remains high is the number of breakdowns from misusing the equipment.

 It may be easier to buy the service from a boatyard or marina, where someone will do the dirty work for you for a very reasonable fee.